Rex3FFown/Online-Shopping-Project/README.md

-<h1>The project during my internship at Edict Digital. __This repository contains the steps to create a simple online shopping system.__</h1>
+# The project during my internship at Edict Digital
+## **This repository contains the steps to create a simple online shopping system.**

 <h2 align="center">ER Diagram Of Project / Projenin ER Diagramı</h2>